-There are many conservancies to the north and east of the Maasai Mara National Reserve where over centuries; an almost symbiotic relationship has developed between the Maasai and the wildlife.
-The reserve is famous for its exceptional population of game and the annual migration of the wildebeest every July and August.
+There are many private conservancies to the north and east of the Masai Mara where, over centuries, an almost symbiotic relationship has developed between the Maasai people and the wildlife, extending the Masai Mara eco system's size.

 The entire area of the park is nestled within the enormous Great Rift Valley.
 The Masai Mara consists of open savannah, rolling grasslands and undulating hills.
 The western border is the Esoit Olooloo Escarpment of the Rift Valley, and wildlife tends to be most concentrated here as the swampy ground means that access to water is always good and tourist disruption is minimal.
 The easternmost border is 224km from Nairobi and hence it is the eastern regions which are most visited.